7 Tips for Successful Clicker Training

 Introduce the Clicker

 There is nothing special about that clicking sound until you teach your dog that it’s special.
 This is called, ‘charging the clicker.’
-Have in hand some small pieces of good treats you know your dog enjoys.
+Have some small pieces of good treats in hand that you know your dog enjoys.
 Press and release the metal tab on the clicker so it makes a sound then immediately give your dog a treat.
 Do this a half a dozen times and stop.
 Later, repeat it another half a dozen times and stop.
 After a couple of days of this repetition, go on to the next training step.

 Capturing a Behavior